Please note: On Our Terms ceased publication in 2016 and is no longer accepting submissions.

 Q. What is On Our Terms?
-A. On Our Terms (OOT) is an online, peer-reviewed, academic journal of women and leadership.
+A. On Our Terms (OOT) aw an online, peer-reviewed, academic journal of women and leadership, which ceased publication in 2016.
 Produced under the auspices of the Athena Center for Leadership Studies at Barnard College, this publication features scholarship by undergraduates from across the globe seeking to enhance our generation’s discourse on the theme.
 We are a journal created for students, by students, and our goal is to provide a platform for student thought, debate, and voice through the publication of original academic articles and multimedia pieces.
 Our staff consists of undergraduate students at Barnard College enrolled in the Athena Scholars Program and we are happy to address questions at email@example.com.

 Q. What subjects does On Our Terms consider?
 A. As women and leadership is an inherently broad theme,On Our Terms is highly interdisciplinary and includes undergraduate research across all disciplines in the humanities, social sciences, and the STEM fields that inform our readership on the topic.
 We encourage pieces that promote the exercise of leadership skills such as advocacy, ambition, communication, entrepreneurship, leverage, resilience, and vision.
 Potential concepts to consider are women in activism and social movements, progressive female change-makers in politics, literature, or history, and women’s influence in the changing global economy.